EvictionLab/eviction-lab-website/content/updates/research/ets-report-2022/index.md

   vFormat=",d"
 %}}

 This increase in case volume is also apparent when we zoom in just on 2022 data.
-Across all sites in the ETS, we recorded 65,919 eviction filings in January 2022, approximately 35.1% less than normal for a typical, pre-pandemic January.
-Over the next eight months, those numbers steadily increased, peaking at 96,208 cases filed in August, 2022 (8.2% less than historical average).
+Across all sites in the ETS, we recorded almost 66,000 eviction filings in January 2022, approximately 35.1% less than normal for a typical, pre-pandemic January.
+Over the next eight months, those numbers steadily increased, peaking at over 96,000 cases filed in August, 2022 (8.2% less than historical average).
 Case volumes declined slightly in the last quarter of the year, but that follows a predictable seasonal pattern.
 The 85,593 cases filed in December were 1.6% less than historical average.

 <div class="tab-content tab-content--aftercdc" id="pills-tabContent">
   <div class="tab-pane fade show active" id="pills-home" role="tabpanel" aria-labelledby="pills-home-tab">